mat813/imap-tools-rs/README.md

 This tool will list the mailboxes that would be processed by other tools.
 It helps you figure out your filters without actually doing anything.

+### finddup

+This tool will go over all the mailboxes from an imap server, find messages with duplicate message ids, and remove duplicates.